-The Animal control officer is responsible for enforcing all state laws and town ordinances involving domesticated animals in the Town of Portsmouth.
-She is also responsible for the pick up of stray animals and trying to locate their owners.
+The Animal Control Officer (ACO) is responsible for enforcing all state laws and town ordinances involving domesticated animals in the Town of Portsmouth.
+The ACO is also responsible for the pick-up of stray animals and attempting to locate their owners.
+The ACO works with the Potter League in Middletown, RI, for town licensing and sheltering found domesticated animals until claimed by their owner.
+The ACO ensures that dog licenses are renewed every April for the period of May 1st through April 30th.
 When a domestic animal doesn't have a town license or other identification the animal is brought to the Potter Shelter in Middletown until the owner claims it.
 The animal will only be released after the owner licenses the animal.

 The Animal Control Officer can be reached at (401) 643-0136.